perama-v/perama-v.github.io/docs/cairo/game/aggregated_architecture.md

     - The combat module currently exists as a subcomponent of the `GameEngineV1.cairo` contract.
     - The Drug Lord is a competitively held position within the game that attracts a 'cut' of trades.
 Autobattle combat can dethrone the local Drug Lord and appoint the victor as.
-    - The Drug Lord is potentially a good 'composable' variale and can live externally, as are the fighters and their combat parameters.
+    - The Drug Lord is potentially a good 'composable' variable and can live externally, as are the fighters and their combat parameters.
     - The combat mechanics can be brought externally and exist as a separate action that a player takes outside their main game turn.